-The entry $Rename\ (F2)$ allows to rename user-created items.
-The entry $Find\ (Ctrl+F)$ opens the Find dialog box (see Section 5.11) and $Find\ Next\ (F3)$ searches for the next match if a search was started before.
+The entry Rename (F2) allows to rename user-created items.
+The entry Find (Ctrl +F) opens the Find dialog box (see the section called "The Find Dialog") and Find Next (F3) searches for the next match if a search was started before.